m-is/TimeFlo-MacApp/README.md

 ## Testing

-To run tests, go to the root directory and run.
+To run tests, go to the root directory and run the command below.
 It will run through all the state changes.
+Given the fact that it fully tests the time required to step through everything these tests could take a while to run.
 ```
 python -m pytest
 ```